anasedova/ACTC/README.md

 # ACTC
-****
 ### ACTC: ACtive Threshold Calibration

 [![py\_versions](https://img.shields.io/badge/python-3.7%2B-blue)](https://pypi.org/pypi/cleanlab/)

 This repository contains code used in our paper: </br>
-"ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion" to be presented at ACL 2023 🎉 </br>
+"ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion" to be presented at ACL 2023 🚀 </br>
-by Anastasiia Sedova and Benjamin Roth, University of Vienna.
+by Anastasiia Sedova and Benjamin Roth.

 For any questions please [get in touch](mailto:anastasiia.sedova@univie.ac.at).